Logo

 The Bottom Line

 This content is educational and not financial advice.
-Crypto transfers can be risky, and charges may spike during heavy congestion.
+Crypto transfers can be risky, and fees may increase during periods of heavy congestion.

 avatar